Clive Cussler, prolific author and sea explorer, dead at 88

 He published more than 50 during his career, two of which were later made into movies -- "Raise the Titanic," released in 1980, and "Sahara," in 2005.
 His books were published in more than 40 languages in over 100 countries, according to his website.

 But Cussler wasn't just a novelist.
-He was so passionate about maritime discoveries, he even started a nonprofit dedicated to them National Underwater and Marine Agency, a volunteer foundation dedicated to "preserving our maritime heritage through the discovery, archaeological survey and conservation of shipwreck artifacts," the website reads.
+He was so passionate about maritime discoveries, he even started a nonprofit dedicated to them --National Underwater and Marine Agency -- a volunteer foundation dedicated to "preserving our maritime heritage through the discovery, archaeological survey and conservation of shipwreck artifacts," the website reads.

 Most of the financial support for the organization came from book royalties, the website says.